 It's raining bugs!
 Tree-beating is a great way to discover an incredible world of minibeasts otherwise hidden in the branches above.

-Don't worry, we're not telling you to vandalise trees, it's just a great way of seeing what interesting little critters are living in the trees around you!
+Don't worry, we're not telling you to vandalise trees, it's just a great way of finding out what interesting invertebrates (animals without backbones) live in the trees around you!

 It might sound a bit violent, but if done right, tree-beating doesn't harm the tree or the minibeasts that call it home.